sjentsch/lsjDocs/Ch03/Ch03_jamoviIntro_4.rst

    use ``;`` instead of ``,`` as the separator.
 At other times, I have seen a TAB character used.

--  ``quote``.
-It is conventional in CSV files to include a quoting character for textual data.
+-  ``quote``: It is conventional in CSV files to include a quoting character for textual data.
 As you can see by looking at the
    |booksales|_ file, this is usually a double quote character,
    ``"``.
 But sometimes there is no quoting character at all, or you might see a single quote mark ``'`` used instead.

--  ``skip``.
-It is actually very common to receive CSV files in which the first few rows have nothing to do with the actual data.
+-  ``skip``: It is actually very common to receive CSV files in which the first few rows have nothing to do with the actual data.
 Instead, they provide a human readable summary of where the data came from, or maybe they include some technical info that does not relate to the data.

--  ``missing values``.
-Often you will get given data with missing values.
+-  ``missing values``: Often you will get given data with missing values.
    For one reason or another, some entries in the table are missing.
 The data file needs to include a “special” value to indicate that the entry is missing.
 By default jamovi assumes that this value is